 2. EDI 856 Advanced Shipping Notice – A common EDI transaction, an ASN is a notification of a pending delivery, its primary purpose is to provide tracking and packing information ahead of delivery.
 Some of the most common elements included in an ASN are purchase order number, ship notice number, and the location where the product will be shipped.
 In this platform screenshot, Cleo automatically sends out an EDI 856 after creating an EDI mapping route from supply chain visibility software to a trading partner.

 3. EDI 810 Invoice – An electronic version of a document that a vendor sends to a buyer indicating how much is owed for goods and/or services.
 Usually, it is sent in response to a purchase order, which is a request for payment once the goods or services have shipped.
 They typically contain shipping details, payment terms, information on the goods, and/or services.

 For a more in-depth look at EDI implementation issues, and to help you gain an understanding of other critical electronic data interchange terminology.

-For many organizations, modern EDI provides a more reliable way to transact business across multi-enterprise networks than newer API-centric ways of integrating or relying on a value-added network in the middle, because they lack the required standards necessary to conduct B2B or are costly and inefficient, respectively.
+For many organizations, modern platforms provide enhanced EDI visibility a more reliable way to transact business across multi-enterprise networks than newer API-centric ways of integrating or relying on a value-added network in the middle, because they lack the required standards necessary to conduct B2B or are costly and inefficient, respectively.

 To best leverage EDI as a component of a comprehensive B2B integration strategy, a flexible and versatile integration framework that enables B2B ecosystem engagement with EDI capabilities is essential.
 Further, EDI can no longer be considered as a standalone use case in addressing the expansive demands necessitated when participating in B2B.
 Other considerations such as protocol depth, application and business connectors, APIs, and governance and security functionality need also be included.